<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 What is a Subscription Revenue Model?

-With a subscription revenue model, SaaS businesses generate recurring revenue by charging customers at regular intervals to avail of products/services.
+With a subscription revenue model, SaaS businesses generate recurring revenue by charging customers at regular intervals for their products/services.

 The subscription revenue model is built to help enterprises establish long-term relationships with their customers.